Luiz-Trindade/simple_transpiler/README.md

 1. Save your code in a file with the custom programming language syntax.
 2. Run the transpiler using the command: `python3 simple_transpiler.py your_program_file`

-## Example
+## Examples
-Here is a sample program in the custom language:
+1. Here is a sample program in the custom language:

 ```python
 print Hello, World!